Thymalin

 Immune-system peptide.
 Approved in many countries for hepatitis B/C and as adjunct to chemotherapy.
 Used here for chronic immune issues and post-illness recovery.

-Cathelicidin-derived antimicrobial peptide your innate immune system already makes.
-Used for chronic infections and biofilm-associated issues.
+A germ-fighter your immune system already makes on its own.
+It's a cathelicidin-derived antimicrobial peptide used for chronic infections and biofilm-associated issues.

 Endogenous 28-amino-acid neuropeptide.
 Modulates immune function and inflammation.
 Used in CIRS (chronic inflammatory response syndrome) protocols and biotoxin exposure recovery, popularized by Dr. Ritchie Shoemaker.